JZ2211/IIoT_wk5/README.md

 Case Study 1 Example Code

 Steps in a short list:
-1. Check your RPi board model using command:
+1. RPi board should have wifi function.
+Check your RPi board model using command: cat  /proc/cpuinfo
-  #cat  /proc/cpuinfo
 2. Verify the system clock synchronization.
 System clock needs to be synchronized: timedatectl
 3. Check the python version.
 Requires python 3.7 version or above.
 Please note the double dash: